standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 | `BodyLocation from BodyLocationVS` | `BodyLocation` | `from` | `BodyLocationVS` |
 | `LanguageUsed 0..1` | `LanguageUsed` | _(implicit)_ | `0..1`

-Here is a summary of constraints supported in CIMPL 6:
+Here is a summary of supported constraints:

 | To do this.. | Use this Keyword or Symbol | Applies to |
 |----------|---------|---------|